adamterry/code-example-mailing-list/README.md

 Each new subscriber is also sent login details to a custom loyalty member portal (Microsite)

 # ** Example code only
-Please note this is only sample code only and not a full working example.
+Please note this is sample code only and not a full working example.
 The purpose is to give potential employers a look a some code I have previously written.